Venezuela

 Risk Level: Current Crisis

-Ongoing state-led repression and systematic human rights violations in Venezuela may amount to crimes against humanity.
+Ongoing state-led repression in Venezuela may amount to crimes against humanity.

 BACKGROUND:

-Following years of endemic corruption and the gradual erosion of the rule of law and democratic space, in 2014 mass protests erupted in Venezuela in response to insecurity, hyperinflation and a lack of essential services.
+The presidential election was viewed by many Venezuelans as a vital opportunity for a long-term democratic transition and an end to the country’s decade-long multidimensional crisis.
+Following years of endemic corruption and the gradual erosion of the rule of law and democratic space, in 2014 mass protests first erupted in Venezuela in response to insecurity, hyperinflation and a lack of essential services.
 Security forces reacted with disproportionate force, torture and sexual violence.
-Since then, the Venezuelan government under President Nicolás Maduro, including its security and intelligence apparatus, has perpetrated systematic arbitrary detention, torture and ill-treatment, sexual and gender-based violence and short-term enforced disappearances targeting actual and perceived opponents.
+Since then, under President Maduro, the Venezuelan government, including its security and intelligence apparatus, has perpetrated systematic arbitrary detention, torture and ill-treatment, sexual and gender-based violence and short-term enforced disappearances targeting actual and perceived opponents.
 Various security forces have also allegedly perpetrated tens of thousands of extrajudicial killings in the name of combating crime, predominantly targeting men between 18 and 30 years-old living in low-income neighborhoods.
+Over the past decade, an estimated 8 million Venezuelans have left the country in what is considered the largest migration crisis in recent Latin American history.

-In 2019 the UN Human Rights Council (HRC) authorized the creation of an independent Fact-Finding Mission (FFM) on Venezuela.
-The FFM has established on multiple occasions that some violations and abuses committed since at least 2014 were part of a “widespread and systematic attack” against the civilian population and are “part of a plan orchestrated at the highest levels of the government to repress dissent through crimes against humanity.”
-The government refuses to cooperate with the FFM.
+The UN Human Rights Council (HRC)-mandated Fact-Finding Mission (FFM) on Venezuela, which was established in 2019, has found on multiple occasions that some violations and abuses committed since at least 2014 were part of a “widespread and systematic attack” against the civilian population and are “part of a plan orchestrated at the highest levels of the government to repress dissent through crimes against humanity.”
+The government has consistently refused to cooperate with the FFM and in February 2024 demanded the Office of the UN High Commissioner for Human Rights (OHCHR) withdraw its staff from the country.

-Venezuelan civil society platform HumVenezuela warned that the multidimensional crisis has left an estimated 19 million Venezuelans inside the country in need of assistance.
-Almost 8 million people have left the country since 2014.
-Communities across Venezuela are also at heightened risk of egregious abuses by armed groups, criminal gangs or other non-state actors, acting at times with the consent and direct involvement of Venezuelan state agents who have been implicated in possible crimes against humanity.
+Communities across Venezuela, including Indigenous Peoples, also remain at heightened risk of egregious abuses by armed groups, criminal gangs or other non-state actors, acting at times with the consent and direct involvement of Venezuelan state agents who have been implicated in possible crimes against humanity.

-Several governments, including Canada and Switzerland, have enforced an extensive individual sanctions regime.
-Since 2017 the European Union (EU) has maintained sanctions against more than 50 senior officials and recently lifted measures against the President of the National Electoral Council (CNE) and other CNE officials as an incentive to allow for a European Electoral Observation Mission.
+Since 2017 the European Union (EU) has maintained sanctions against more than 50 senior officials.
 The United States (US) government has also imposed targeted sanctions against the Venezuelan government, as well as broader sectoral sanctions that have exacerbated the country’s pre-existing complex humanitarian emergency.
+On 24 April 2024 the Chief Prosecutor of the International Criminal Court inaugurated an in-country office in Caracas, while emphasizing that investigations into possible crimes against humanity will be pursued “simultaneously, and without delay.”

 RECENT DEVELOPMENTS: